Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Efficient Teacher

 where $\hat{Y}^{cls}_{(h,w)}$, $\hat{Y}^{reg}_{(h,w)}$, $\hat{Y}^{obj}_{(h,w)}$ is the classification score, regression, objectness score of sampled results from PLA at location $(h,w)$ on feature map separately. $\hat{obj}_{(h,w)}$ is the objectness score of pseudo label at $(h,w)$. $p_{(h,w)}$ is the score of pseudo label at $(h,w)$. $\mathbbm{1}_{\{\cdot\}}$ is the indicator function, which outputs $1$ if condition $\{\cdot\}$ is satisfied and $0$ otherwise.

-PLA categorizes uncertain pseudo labels into two types: 1) those with high classification scores and 2) those with high objectness scores, which are handled differently.
-For the first type, only $L_u^{obj}$ is calculated, and the targets of the cross-entropy $\hat{Y}{(h,w)}^{obj}$ are replaced with the soft label $\hat{obj}{h,w}$, indicating that these pseudo labels are not classified as either background or positive samples.
-For the second type, PLA calculates $L_u^{reg}$ when the objectness score is greater than 0.99, as these pseudo labels have good regression results but insufficient classification scores to determine their label category.
-PLA aims to convert more uncertain pseudo labels into true positives using $L_u^{reg}$, as more than 70\% of uncertain pseudo labels are false positives due to inaccurate prediction boxes during SSOD training on COCO.
-Therefore, PLA suppresses the inconsistency of pseudo labels through a soft label learning mechanism, without affecting the loss of reliable pseudo labels.
-Further details can be found in the Appendix.
+The difference between PLA and other pseudo labels selection strategies\cite{liu2022unbiased, chen2022dense} lies in that we designed a soft loss to handle uncertain pseudo labels separately.
+PLA distinguishes between two types of uncertain pseudo labels: those with high classification scores and those with high objectness scores.
+For the first type, only the objectness loss term $L_u^{obj}$ is computed.
+The targets of the cross-entropy $\hat{Y}{(h,w)}^{obj}$ are replaced with the soft label $\hat{obj}_{h,w}$, which indicates that these pseudo labels are not classified as either background or positive samples.
+For the second type, PLA calculates the regression loss term $L_u^{reg}$ when the objectness score is greater than 0.99.
+These pseudo labels have good regression results but insufficient classification scores to determine their label category.
+PLA aims to convert more uncertain pseudo labels into true positives using $L_u^{reg}$.
+This is important because during SSOD training on COCO, more than 70\% of uncertain pseudo labels are false positives due to inaccurate prediction boxes.
+Thus, PLA suppresses the inconsistency of pseudo labels through a soft label learning mechanism without affecting the loss of reliable pseudo labels.
+For more information, please refer to the Appendix.